 JMC Student Groups

 Whether you're a pre-major or a major, and no matter which sequence you're in, there's a student professional organization for you.
-Our JMC student groups are a way for you to connect with fellow students in your sequence, and start networking with potential internship providers and employers who come to campus to talk with groups or, perhaps, belong to the professional counterpart to our organization.
-Each student group has as its mission the goal of enhancing outside of class what you're learning in your classes.
+Our JMC student groups are a way for you to connect with fellow students in your sequence, and start networking with potential internship providers and employers who come to campus to talk with groups or belong to the professional counterpart to our organization.
+Each student group enhances what you're learning in your classes.

 JMC Ambassadors represent the A.Q.
 Miller School of Journalism and Mass Communications in a professional, enthusiastic and informed manner, interacting with a variety of audiences, including prospective students, alumni, current students and faculty.
 Ambassadors assist with various activities on and off campus to promote the School and Kansas State University.

-PowercatPR is Kansas State’s chapter of the Public Relations Student Society of America (PRSSA).
+Kansas State’s chapter of the Public Relations Student Society of America (PRSSA).
 It is an active, pre-professional society that is dedicated to offering its members opportunities to advance their knowledge of public relations and communications fields, while providing professional development through guest speakers, conferences, hands-on experiences and networking.
+You can visit their web site here.

 Royal Purple Yearbook